univention/office365/doc/README-code.md

 1. The manifest is downloaded by the user from their [Azure Application](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).
 2. The manifest contains, among other things, permissions for the application.
-3. The function `def transform` in [manifest.py](/modules/univention/office365/microsoft/manifest.py) appends needed permissions to the manifest, which is then re-uploaded by the user.
-4. The added Microsoft Graph permissions are:
+3. The function `def transform` in [manifest.py](/modules/univention/office365/microsoft/manifest.py) appends needed permissions to the manifest.
+The added Microsoft Graph permissions are:

     ```python
     # Permission Name: Directory.ReadWrite.All, Type: Application
     {"id": "19dbc75e-c2e2-444c-a770-ec69d8559fc7", "type": "Role"},
     # Permission Name: Group.ReadWrite.All, Type: Application
     {"id": "62a82d76-70ea-41e2-9197-370581804d09", "type": "Role"},
     # Permission Name: User.ReadWrite.All, Type: Application
     {"id": "741f803b-c850-494e-b5df-cde7c675a1ca", "type": "Role"},
     # Permission Name: TeamMember.ReadWrite.All, Type: Application
     {"id": "0121dc95-1b9f-4aed-8bac-58c5ac466691", "type": "Role"}
     ```
-5. The manifest is re-uploaded by the user to the Azure Application.
+4. The manifest is re-uploaded by the user to the Azure Application.
-6. The permissions will be displayed in the *API permissions* Tab in the Azure Portal.
+5. The permissions will be displayed in the *API permissions* Tab in the Azure Portal.

 #### Token